TylersDurden/Sonic/README.md

-I really like music, so I figured trying to create a program that will utilize the internet to pull some static music files I like and create a little on the fly music player program.
+I really like music, so I figured trying to create a program that will utilize the internet to pull some static music files I like and create a little on the fly music player program would be a pretty good challenge.
+Plus I think it will produce something I will end up using!
+Anyways follow along if you'd like, and feel free to download the code and run it yourself.

 # SonicFingers
 This is the command line interface (CLI) based way of interacting with